Marialisa/Complex6GNFPlacement/README.md

 ### Citation

-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please cite the following papers:

-- [Scatà Marialisa, Aurelio La Corte, Andrea Marotta, Fabio Graziosi, Dajana Cassioli.
+#### Scatà Marialisa, Aurelio La Corte, Andrea Marotta, Fabio Graziosi, Dajana Cassioli.
 "A 6G Function Placement Framework Based on Complex Networks and Evolutionary Dynamics."
-2nd International Conference on 6G Networking (6GNet), 2023.]
+2nd International Conference on 6G Networking (6GNet), 2023.

-Bibtex Citation :
+#### Bibtex Citation :
 @inproceedings{scata20236g,
   title={A 6G Function Placement Framework Based on Complex Networks and Evolutionary Dynamics}, author={Scat{\`a}, M and La Corte, A and Marotta, A and Graziosi, F and Cassioli, D},